superhero/shift/README.md

 clutter of course.

 ## What more
-Well there is a few other things in this framework, and even more to come.
+Well there's a few other things in this framework, and even more to come.
 In this readme file I only described the basics.
 A more detailed index should follow on a separate homepage in the future.